3x

 Governance & BoardProblem-solving and operational focusStrategy-led, guidance-oriented, and forward-looking board rhythm

-Decision MakingDiscussion-heavy with slow closureData-driven, agenda-led, and solution-oriented
+Decision MakingDiscussion-heavy with slow closureData-based decision making — agenda-led, evidenced, and solution-oriented

 MeetingsUnstructured with limited preparationPre-read data, clear agendas, and defined outcomes